Shahed1998/Shahed1998/README.md

 ### Hi there 👋
-I am Shahed Chowdhury Omi from Bangladesh .
-I study at American International University of Bangladesh on Computer Science and Software engineering .
-I am really passionate about learning to code and make new projects . <br/>
+I am Shahed Chowdhury Omi from Bangladesh.I study at American International University of Bangladesh on Computer Science and Software engineering.I am really passionate about learning to code and make new projects. <br/>
-I believe in the process of " never stop learning " .<br/>
+I believe in the process of " never stop learning ".<br/>

-My skills include : <br/>
+My skills include: <br/>
   ## Web development <br/><br/>
 Tools I use to build Websites  are :<hr><br/>